Early Soda & Mineral Water Bottles

 The show opened to rave reviews and year later Haddock sent for his family to join him in New York.
 His wife Martha, son Marsden, and daughter Jane, arrived in New York aboard the ship Boston, on Haddock & Sons Bottle August 28, 1821.
 Haddock then took the show on the road and over the next four years exhibited in New York (3 months initially), Philadelphia (5 months) Boston (9 months), Baltimore (5 months), Albany and possibly in other cities.
 The price to enter the show was 50 cents for boxes and 25 cents for the gallery.
 Children were half price, but were not permitted in the gallery.
 In May of 1821, Haddock donated the receipts, $92, from his last two Boston shows to the Boston Asylum for Indigent Boys.
 If $92 were the receipts for just two shows, Haddock must have amassed a small fortune of the ten years of his exhibitions.
 Haddock returned to New York and closed his show down in April of 1824.
 With five years of exhibiting the androids, the show must have gone stale in the public's eye.

 Haddock and his sons then entered the mineral water business.
 They were listed in the 1824 New York Directory as manufacturing mineral water at 62 Spring Street.
 Perhaps Haddock was looking for a new venture.
 He had seen the explosion of bottled mineral waters in Brittan and perhaps thought the United States was ripe for a similar product, but it does not appear that this venture shared the success experienced by his android shows.
-A year later, the android show was on the road again, but now in smaller markets including Providence, Salem, Saint John and Halifax.
+A year later, the android show was on the road again, but now in smaller markets including Portland, Providence, Salem, Saint John and Halifax.

 In June of 1826, Haddock moved the mineral water factory to Boston as advertised in the Boston Commercial Gazette on June 12, 1826: